-Surround Yourself with Interesting People, Not Just Anyone Interested
+Surround Yourself With Interesting People, Not Just Anyone

 No doubt you meet lots of interesting people, but there are also people who will be interested in entering your life (if they haven’t already done so).

 We recommend: When your emotions damage the body

 There are plenty of times in life when it’s simply not possible to tell these “interesting” and “interested” people apart.

 Work, your family, or other social circumstances will cause plenty of people to surround you.
 But only you can choose whether or not you want them in your life.